 Alouette Lake (in Maple Ridge)

 Alouette Lake is where you’ll find a super popular campground in Golden Ears Provincial Park.
 There is a giant parking lot at the day-use area.
-The place can get quite busy though during the peak of the summer.
+The place can get quite busy though in the peak summer season.

 The beaches on Alouette Lake are a bit rocky, but it’s still a pleasant visit.
 There are boat rentals, a designated swimming area and picnic tables that have BBQ attachments on them.
 Fishing and other water sports like windsurfing are popular on the lake.